 • Adjacent baseboards and walls become affected

-Early Signs of Moisture Under Cabinets
+Early Clues That Moisture May Be Under Cabinets

 Musty Odors Inside Cabinet Bases